OmarAlgammal/The-Daily-Journal/README.md

 # The Journal News App

 The Journal News App is a news reader app with a simple and amazing design, powered by Flutter.
 The app uses the Clean Architecture pattern for its structure, with BLoC (Business Logic Component) for state management, and SOLID principles to ensure a maintainable and scalable codebase.
 The app also integrates with an API to fetch news data and uses Firebase for user authentication and data storage.
 Additionally, the app includes features like light and dark themes and supports multiple languages.

-## Features

-Browse news articles from various sources.
-Filter articles by category, keyword, or date.
-Search for articles by keyword.
-Bookmark articles for later reading.
-Support for light and dark themes.
-Multiple language support (English, Arabic.).
-User authentication and data storage with Firebase.
-Screenshots Insert some screenshots of your app to showcase its design and features.

 ## Screenshots

 <div>
     <img src="video_1.gif" width="300" />
     <img src="video_2.gif" width="300" />